f5devcentral/f5-agility-labs-iam/docs/class2/module4/lab01.rst

 #.
 Click ``Next`` and start the configuration
 #.
 Configure the page as below

    #.
 Configuration Name : ``IIS-Bluesky-<My Name>``  Why my name ?
 This app will be created in Azure AD tenant and we need to differentiate all apps.
-Example : ``IIS-Bluesky-MattD`` If possible, please at least use your first name and last initial.
+Example : ``IIS-Bluesky-ChrisMi`` The chance of name conflicts increases with the number of students so if possible, please at least use your first name and two character of your last name.
    #.
 In ``Azure Service Account Details``, Select ``Copy Account Info form Existing Configuration``, and select ``IIS-baseline``, then click ``Copy``

       |image012|